IDMNYU/CreativeCoding_A_SP23_Bennett/Syllabus.md

 • Superior - A - Your work demonstrates your personality and a great depth of engagement with the material.
 It’s extremely evident that you are thinking, exploring, playing and taking risks.
 You are creating wonderful experiences.
 Your work is memorable and noteworthy

-• Satisifactory - C - You are executing your ideas, but more time is needed to consider more deeply about what is conceptually and physically happening.
+• Satisfactory  - C - You are executing your ideas, but more time is needed to consider more deeply about what is conceptually and physically happening.
 They are barely getting off the ground.
 Or have large bits that are broken.
 Do more research and exploring.
 Play.

 • Unexceptable - D/F - Your work is so straightforward that it’s flat.
 It’s barely coded (or badly broken).
 It’s copied from elsewhere and not expanded upon.
 Question and Iterate your work to push your it further.
 Read.
 Play.
 Get off the lame track and get inspired.